top of page

 The more people study a species, the more identification criteria become apparent.

-I am still trying to work out how to separate female Dusky and Heath Ladybirds but this is possibly the one pair that is currently not identifiable in the field.
+I am still trying to work out how to separate female Dusky and Heath Ladybirds, which may have to be treated as a species pair in many cases, although there are a couple of features that may prove to be useful in the field.

 There are several small black oval species of beetles in a variety of families that can be mistaken for inconsipuous ladybirds.
 The Dot Ladybird and Scymnus species have very short clubbed antennae, whilst many of the look alike species have noticably longer antennae, so this is the first feature to check to avoid confusion.